Oomeeth/GettingStartedWithASPNET/README.md

 # Additional Notes:
 - All `public` methods are callable HTTP endpoints. `Index()` and `Welcome` are examples.
 An HTTP endpoint is a targetable URL in the web application.
-- Both methods in the `HelloWorldController` code above are `HTTP GET` methods
+- Both methods in the `HelloWorldController` class code above are `HTTP GET` methods
 - To view the routing format:
   - Open `Startup.cs`.
   - Look at the Lambda expression inside `app.UseEndpoints()`.